ruuda/blog/posts/the-yaml-document-from-hell.md

   - *.png
   - !.git
 ```
-This snippet is invalid.

 Yaml allows you to create an _anchor_
 by adding an `&` and a name in front of a value,
-and then you can later reference that value with a `*` followed by the name.
+and then you can later reference that value with an _alias_:
+a `*` followed by the name.
 In this case no anchors are defined,
-so the references are invalid.
+so the aliases are invalid.
 Let’s avoid them for now and see what happens.

 ```